gfx/dart-shooting/README.md

 Original JavaScript version is written by Kihira, Takuo (tkihira).

-This dart port is written by Fuji, Goro (gfx).
+This dart version is written by Fuji, Goro (gfx).